scorpiodiagrams/scorpio_docs/wiki/scorpio_connections.md

 *** Toffee
 *** Honey
 *** Chocolate
+!!Polyglot
+Scorpio will add letters in for the labels when you drag one of them on the diagram.
 !!Markdown
+The diagram below is in the '#Code(##MindMap)' style#Footnote(3):

+> #Code(##MindMap) - A colourful style for mind-map trees.

-Here's that list presented as a tree-like diagram.
+Here's that list presented as a tree-like MindMap diagram.
 This diagram is specified by the list above.
-The list specifies the items and their connections.
-You then drag the items into position.
+The list specifies the labels and their links.
+You then drag the labels into position.
 !!Scorpio
 ##MindMap
 caption: Essential food groups 😄